UHF television broadcasting: UHF vs VHF

 The most common type of antennas rely on the concept of resonance.
 Conductors, normally metal wires or rods, are cut to a length so that the desired radio signal will create a standing wave of electrical current within them.
 This means that antennas have a natural size, normally 1/2 of a wavelength long, which maximizes performance.
-Antennas designed to receive a given signal will almost always have similar dimensions.
+Antennas designed to receive the same signal will almost always have similar dimensions.

 Because the antenna size is based on the wavelength, UHF broadcasting can be received with much smaller antennas than VHF while still having the same gain.
 For instance, Channel 2 in the North American television frequencies is at 54 MHz, which corresponds to a wavelength of 5.5 m, and thus requires dipole antenna about 2.75 m across.
-In comparison, the lowest channel in the UHF map, Channel 14, is on 470 MHz, a wavelength of 64 cm, or a dipole length of only 32 cm.
+In comparison, the lowest channel in the UHF band, Channel 14, is on 470 MHz, a wavelength of 64 cm, or a dipole length of only 32 cm.
 A powerful VHF antenna using the log-periodic design might be as long as 3 m, while a UHF Yagi antenna with similar gain is often found placed in front of it, occupying perhaps 1 m.
 Modern UHF-only antennas often use the bedspring array and are less than a meter on a side.